-Shareholder's equity comprising share capital, reserves, retained earnings and non-controlling interests, increased by S\$11.2 million to S\$16.2 million due to an increase in share capital as a result of the issuance of new shares relating to the IPO and the net profit attributable to owners of the Company for FY2016.
-This increase was partially offset by IPO expenses, adjustments pursuant to the restucturing exercise and interim dividends.
+Shareholder's equity comprising reserves, retained earnings and non-controlling interests, increased by S\$5.9 million to S\$22.1 million due to an increase in share capital as a result of the issuance of 12.5 million new shares to MES Group Holdings Pte.
+Ltd. and the net profit attributable to owners of the Company for FY2017.